-These sanctions reflect a Respondent's standing with the university as it related to their conduct record.
+These sanctions reflect a Respondent's standing with the University as it related to their conduct record.

-- 1. Disciplinary Warning: A written notice will be sent to the student(s) who violated university policies and/or rules.
-It specifies that inappropriate and unacceptable actions have occurred and that more severe conduct action will result should the student be involved in other violations while the student is enrolled at the university. - 2.
+- 1. Disciplinary Warning: A written notice will be sent to the student(s) who violated University policies.
+It specifies that inappropriate and unacceptable actions have occurred and that more severe conduct action will result should the student be involved in other violations while the student is enrolled at the University. - 2.
 Disciplinary Probation: Indicates that further violations may result in suspension or expulsion.
 Students who are assessed this sanction will be removed from behavioral probation automatically upon expiration of the probationary period and completion of any additionally assigned sanctions. - 3.
-University Probated Suspension: The student is suspended and deemed "not in disciplinary good standing" with the university for a specified period of time.
+University Probated Suspension: The student is suspended and deemed "not in disciplinary good standing" with the University for a specified period of time.
 During this time, the student is still permitted to attend classes, but additional violations of the Student Code of Conduct can lead to the immediate removal from courses.
-Specific limitations or exceptions may be granted by the Director of Student Conduct and Community Standards and terms of this conduct sanction may include, but are not limited to, the following: - Ineligibility to hold any office in any student organization recognized by the university or hold an elected or appointed office at the university; or - Ineligibility to represent the university to anyone outside the university community in any way including: participating in the study abroad program, attending conferences, or representing the university at an official function, event or intercollegiate competition as a player, manager or student coach, etc. - 4.
-University Suspension: The student is immediately separated from the university for a specified period of time, after which the student is eligible to return.
+Specific limitations or exceptions may be granted by the Director of Student Advocacy and Accountability and terms of this conduct sanction may include, but are not limited to, the following: - Ineligibility to hold any office in any student organization recognized by the University or hold an elected or appointed office at the University; or - Ineligibility to represent the University to anyone outside the University community in any way including: participating in the study abroad program, attending conferences, or representing the

+University at an official function, event or intercollegiate competition as a player, manager or student coach, etc.

+- 4. University Suspension: The student is immediately separated from the University for a specified period of time, after which the student is eligible to return.
 If classes are currently in session, the student will be administratively withdrawn from all classes.
 A notation will be placed on the student's transcript.
 Conditions for readmission may be specified.
-The student is required to vacate university housing and/or campus within 24 hours of notification of the action, though this deadline may be extended upon application to, and at the discretion of, the Director of Residence Life and the Director of Student Conduct and Community Standards.
+The student is required to vacate University housing and/or campus within 24 hours of notification of the action, though this deadline may be extended upon application to, and at the discretion of, the Director of Residence Life and the Director of Student Advocacy and Accountability.
 This sanction may be enforced with a trespass action as necessary. - 5.
-University Expulsion: The student is immediately and permanently separated from the university.
-The student is barred from being on campus and the student's presence at any university sponsored activity or event is prohibited.
+University Expulsion: The student is immediately and permanently separated from the University.
+The student is barred from being on campus and the student's presence at any University sponsored activity or event is prohibited.
 If classes are currently in session, the student will be administratively withdrawn from all classes.
 A notation will be placed on the student's transcript.
-The student is required to vacate university housing and/or campus within 24 hours of notification of the action, though this deadline may be extended upon application to, and at the discretion of, the Director of Residence Life and the Director of Student Conduct and Community Standards.
+The student is required to vacate University housing and/or campus within 24 hours of notification of the action, though this deadline may be extended upon application to, and at the discretion of, the Director of Residence Life and the Director of Student Advocacy and Accountability.
 This action may be enforced with a trespass action as necessary.